 The Sacpa Executive Committee is a group of voluntary professionals passionate about safeguarding and child protection.
-You are welcome to get in touch with any member of our board.
+You are welcome to get in touch with any member of our Executive Committee.

 Alison is CEO of the Cornerstone Partnership, a social enterprise with a mission to improve the lives of children and families touched by the care system and is the former Managing Director and Director of Children’s Services for Windsor and Maidenhead Council.
 Alison has a breadth of experience in safeguarding and child protection and worked previously in Children’s Services in Southampton City Council and Hampshire County Council.